 What is ATEX?
 The name is a French acronym for "ATmospheres EXplosibles," or explosive atmospheres.
 Such an environment is defined as "a mixture with air, under atmospheric conditions, of flammable substances in the form of gases, vapours, mists or dusts."
 ATEX describes a pair of European Union Directives, one (Directive 94/9/EC, known also as ATEX 95) dealing with "equipment and protective systems intended for use in potentially explosive atmospheres," and the other (ATEX 99/92/EC, or ATEX 137) a "workplace directive" giving minimum requirements for "improving the safety and health protection of workers potentially at risk from explosive atmospheres."
 The aim of ATEX 95 is to allow free trade of suitable electrical or mechanical apparatus within the European Community, without requiring each member nation to provide its own testing or documentation.

 In a general way, the 29-page ATEX 95 (which took effect in mid-2003, superseding all previous European legislation) is analogous to a combination of NEC and UL requirements, except that the ATEX Directives have the force of law within all EU member nations.
-ATEX 137 can be compared to OSHA workplace safety regulations.
-Equipment in use prior to 2003 may remain in service indefinitely provided a risk assessment shows that to be safe.
+ATEX 137 can be compared to

 Old and new international standards